Mother (Meghan Trainor song): Reception

-Critics were favorable toward the song's musical composition.
+Critics were mixed toward the song's musical composition.
 Rolling Stones Tomás Mier compared the foppish lyricism of "Mother" to the colorful imagery featured in Trainor's songs "Made You Look" and "Don't I Make It Look Easy".
 Rachel DeSantis of People described "Mother" as "a retro, doo-wop-inspired bop", Carly Silva of Parade called it a "pop anthem", and Glamour described it as a "catchy ear-worm tune".
 Sydney Brasil of Exclaim! thought the song was catchy but criticized its lyrics.
 Writing for Vulture, Wolfgang Ruth predicted that the "bop" would be the first song lipsynced to in RuPaul's Drag Races next season and thought Trainor victoriously careened into her latest gimmick: "Meghan Trainor is not Mother.
 But her commitment to the bit sort of is."
 Some reviewers criticized Trainor for calling herself mother, usually an African-American Vernacular English (AAVE) slang term also adopted by the LGBTQ community.
 Jezebels Kady Ruth Ashcraft wrote: "Meghan Trainor is not mother.
 That sort of honorarium requires much, much better music", and she criticized her for bestowing the title upon herself instead of having it assigned to her by music fans.
 Brasil believed its righteous intention of "taking down entitled men" was ruined by Trainor's use of the word: "If anybody is 'mother,' it's definitely not a rich straight woman".
 In a May 2023 New York Times article, actress Michaela Jaé Rodriguez approved of it: "it's right for her, and she can use it in any way she wants to", but she noted that other people's perception may differ.

 "Mother" experienced TikTok virality, but unlike "Made You Look", this did not translate into popularity on streaming services.
 In the United States, "Mother" charted at number 19 on the Bubbling Under Hot 100 issued dated April 1, 2023.
 The song reached number 83 on the Canadian Hot 100 issued for the same date.
 It became Trainor's eighth single to reach the top 40 in the United Kingdom, debuting at number 42 on the UK Singles Chart dated March 23, 2023, and peaking at number 22 in its fourth week.
 "Mother" received a Silver certification from the British Phonographic Industry.
 In Australia, the song charted at number 49.
 It reached number eight on the New Zealand Hot Singles chart.
 "Mother" became Trainor's fourth entry on the Billboard Global 200, debuting at number 196.
 Elsewhere, the song peaked at number 1 on Sweden's Heatseeker chart, number 2 on the Netherlands's Single Tip chart, number 19 on Japan Hot Overseas, number 23 in Ireland, number 28 in Belgium, number 34 on Canada's CHR/Top 40 chart, number 35 in Suriname, and number 167 on the South Korean Download chart.